Travel to Shimla

 The aborigine tribes, namely the Halis, Kolis, Dhaugris, Dagis, Dasa, Kinnars, Khasas, and Kirats were found to inhabit the region from pre-historic times.

 The history of Shimla dates back to the times of Indus valley civilization between 2250 to 1750 BC.

 The Vedic period witnessed the rise of several small republics called "Janapada" which were later on annexed by the mighty Gupta Empire.
 Later on, when the supremacy of the king Harshavardhana declined, the local chieftains declared independence and divided the region between themselves and several Rajput principalities came into being.

 These small States enjoyed independence but had to face the repeated invasions of Delhi Sultanate.
 Kangra was conquered in the beginning of the 10th century.

 Later Timur and Sikander Lodhi annexed the lower hills of Himachal Pradesh and captured several forts.
 Many hill states acknowledged the suzerainty of the Mughals and started paying regular tributes.

-In 1768 The Gurkhas came to power in Nepal and consolidated their marshal prowess by territorial expansion.
+In 1768 The Gurkhas came to power in Nepal and consolidated their martial prowess by territorial expansion.
 They annexed the areas of Shimla and Sirmour.
 The Gorkhas laid siege to the Kangra fort by taking the help of rival provincial chiefs.
 As a result, they defeated Sansar Chand Katoch, the ruler of Kangra, in 1806.
 But they failed to capture the Kangra fort which later on came under the control of Maharajah Ranjit Singh in 1809, for the help rendered by him to Sansar Chand.

 Being vanquished by the Sikhs, the Gorkhas advanced southwards.
 In the First Anglo-Sikh War, the British expelled the Sikhs from the plains of the Satluj and got control of the area.

-With the proclamation of Queen Victoria in 1858, the British territories in the hills came under the British Crown and the area was developed by the new rulers.
+With the proclamation of Queen Victoria in 1858, the British territories in the hills came to the British Crown and the area was developed by the new rulers.